-1. Insert the key into the passenger seat lock, and then turn it clockwise.
+1. Insert the key into the seat lock, and then turn it clockwise.

-- 1. Passenger seat lock

-- 2. Unlock.

-- 2. While holding the key in that position, lift the front of the passenger seat and pull it forward.
+2. While holding the key in that position, lift the front of the passenger seat and pull it forward.

 To install the passenger seat

 Insert the projections on the passenger seat into the seat holders as shown, and then push the front of the seat down to lock it in place.